khaledhosny/ots/docs/HowToTest.md

 We have some command line tools for tests.

-## `ot-sanitize` - font validator/transcoder
+## `ots-sanitize` - font validator/transcoder

 ### Description:
-`ot-sanitize` is a program which validates and/or transcodes a font file using the OTS library:
+`ots-sanitize` is a program which validates and/or transcodes a font file using the OTS library:

     transcoded_font = ValidateAndTranscode(original_font);